Full Name: MARTIN BOLGER

 Honours: Premiership 1929

 Martin played in the back-pocket and on the half-back flank.
 Richmond certainly capitalised on Melbourne’s lack of perseverance when they recruited Martin after he spent two years with the Melbourne Reserves.
 After taking a year to settle in, he went on to become a member of Richmond’s famous last line of defence with Maurie Sheahan and Kevin O’Neill.
 He was a very skilful, consistent and determined player who was rarely beaten.
 Steady rather than flashy, he used his strength well in physical tussels.
 He won the club Best and Fairest award in 1936 and was awarded Life Membership in 1939.
 He was a member of the 1932 and 1934 Senior and 1929 Reserves Premiership sides, as well as playing in the 1931 and 1933 Grand Final sides.
 After retiring as a player, he served as a Committeeman and Vice President between 1940 and 1975 with his total service to the Richmond Football Club exceeding 50 years.
+He was also acting Treasurer for 130 days in 1949 after the sudden death of Jack Smith.

 His brother, Jim captained the League Seconds team against the VFA Seconds team in May 1937, and was captain of Richmond's Reserves in 1938.